Skip to main content

 CANAbbreviation of Controller Area Network.

-A communication protocol developed for in-vehicle networks and standardized as ISO 11898.
+A communication protocol developed for in-vehicle networks.
+An international standard defined by ISO 11898.

 CAN FDAbbreviation of CAN with Flexible Data-rate.

-An extension of CAN that enables faster transmission and larger payloads.
+An extended CAN protocol that enables higher speed and larger-capacity data transmission and reception.
 Standardized as ISO 11898-1:2015.

-SocketCANLinux's standard CAN communication framework.
-Treats CAN devices as network interfaces (such as can0 and can1) and works with standard commands and programs such as can-utils.
+SocketCANLinux standard CAN communication framework.
+CAN devices can be handled as network interfaces (such as can0 and can1) and used with standard commands and programs (such as can-utils).

-Arbitration BaudrateTransfer speed of the section that sends frame identifiers (IDs) and other arbitration information.
-In CAN FD, this is slower than the data section.
+Arbitration BaudrateTransmission speed for the section that sends frame identifiers (ID), etc. In CAN FD, this is lower than the data section speed.

-Data BaudrateTransfer speed of the data section.
+Data BaudrateTransmission speed for the data section.
 Configurable only for CAN FD.

-Kernel ModuleA driver that can be added dynamically to the Linux kernel.
-The SocketCAN driver falls into this category.
+Kernel ModuleA driver that can be dynamically added to the Linux kernel.
+The SocketCAN driver also falls into this category.

-can-utilsA standard utility suite for working with CAN communication on Linux (includes cansend, candump, etc.).
+can-utilsStandard Linux utility set for CAN communication (including cansend, candump, etc.).

 mpdrv_runManagement script for the MicroPeckerX SocketCAN driver.
-Controls loading and unloading the driver and starting/stopping channels.
+Controls driver load/unload and channel start/stop.

 can0 / can1CAN interface names recognized on Linux.
-MicroPeckerX supports two channels.
+MicroPeckerX supports 2 channels.

-SavvyCANOpen-source software for CAN log analysis and transmission/reception.
-Visualizes CAN bus communication via a GUI.
+SavvyCANOpen-source CAN log analysis and send/receive software.
+CAN bus communication can be visualized via GUI.

-WiresharkNetwork analysis software that can capture and analyze packets for various protocols including CAN bus.
+WiresharkNetwork analysis software.
+Supports packet capture and analysis for various protocols including CAN bus.

-chmodLinux command used to grant execution permissions to files and scripts.
+chmodLinux command used to grant execution permission to files and scripts.

 AppImagePortable executable format for Linux.
-Allows running software immediately without installation.
+Software can be run immediately without installation.

-• Reproduction, modification, or translation of any part of this document without the author's permission is prohibited unless permitted under copyright law.
+• Reproducing, modifying, or translating part or all of this manual without the author's permission is prohibited except where permitted by copyright law.

-• The information and images in this document reflect the status at the time of writing and may differ from the latest products or product website content (text, design, etc.).
+• Information and images in this manual are current at the time of writing and may differ from the latest product or product website content (text, design, etc.).

-• Company and product names mentioned in this document are trademarks or registered trademarks of their respective companies.
+• Company names and product names in this manual are trademarks or registered trademarks of their respective owners.

-The MicroPeckerX SocketCAN driver supports the following Linux environments.
+The MicroPeckerX SocketCAN driver supports the following Linux environment.

 ItemDetails